Isekai-Creation/lmdeploy/EAGLE_TODO.md

   - Engineer‑A’s `computeAndInvokeKVCacheRewind` helper is fully integrated into `LlamaBatch::runEagleKVRewind`, using `SequenceManager`'s block tables and block pointers as described above.
 - [ ] **EngineerB‑19: align `DynamicDecodeLayer` stop criteria (future)**
   - Remaining future work is to formally validate EOS/stop/max_new_tokens equivalence between baseline and multi-token EAGLE3 using dedicated E2E tests and CI runs.
 Current code enforces first-token equality, prohibits EOS in extra accepted tokens, and caps extra tokens by `max_new_tokens`, but a full DynamicDecode-aware equivalence suite remains to be added.
--- [x] **EngineerB‑20: summarize Engineer‑B work in TODO (Phase 1)**
+-- [x] **Summary of Phase‑1 work (single‑GPU EAGLE3)**
-  - This Engineer‑B section of `EAGLE_TODO.md` reflects the current status: single-GPU offline multi-token EAGLE3 is implemented and usable; future phases will focus on multi-GPU enablement, CI-backed E2E equivalence tests, and long-tail robustness improvements.
+  - This section of `EAGLE_TODO.md` reflects the current status: single-GPU offline multi-token EAGLE3 is implemented and usable; future phases will focus on multi-GPU enablement, CI-backed E2E equivalence tests, and long-tail robustness improvements.

-#### Engineer B – Phase 1 summary (single-GPU offline EAGLE3)
+#### Phase 1 summary (single-GPU offline EAGLE3)

 For `tp=1` TurboMind engines configured with `SpeculativeConfig(method="eagle3", num_speculative_tokens>1)`: